Empower Your Students

 Social skills: Children need to find common ground with others, work effectively with others, and participate fully with a team.
 Mind Missions lessons promote effective communication and collaborative skills as students work in teams on creative problem-solving challenges.

-Social and Emotional Learning is the process through which children acquire the knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve goals, maintain positive relationships, and make responsible decisions.
+Social Emotional Growth is the process through which children acquire the knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve goals, maintain positive relationships, and make responsible decisions.
 These skills are essential inside and outside of the classroom.
 They prepare students for learning and life!
+Social emotional elementary curriculum supports the development of these essential skills for a lifetime of success.

 Ready to get started teaching collaboration, critical-thinking, communication, & creative problem solving in your classroom?